 Marjorie enjoyed traveling and visiting cousins in New York & New Jersey.
 She loved painting in watercolor and oils, doing ceramics, sculpting, calligraphy and crafts.

 Marjorie is survived by her children Sheryl Rhodes of Texas, Steven Rekowski, Tanya Doucette and her husband Jeff of North Providence.
 She also leaves her grandchildren, Marissa Doucette, Zo’I Bii Graestonne, Harley Rhodes, Trystan Rekowski & Lillian Horton Rekowski.
 She is also survived by sisters Lorraine Ryan of FL, Deborah Naylor-Farhar of OK, Catherine Price-Presley of LA, Virgina Schnaitter of FL and brother Richard (Emma) of IA.

 She was predeceased by her sister Hazel Douthitt, brothers Elmer B. Naylor III (Maria), Ralph W. Naylor (Judy) and half-sisters Beverly J. Brister and Audray E. Spierens.

 She will be interred with her late husband at the Veterans’ Memorial Cemetery, the burial will be private.

 For online condolences, please visit www.averyfuneralhome.com

-To plant a tree in memory of Marjorie N. Rekowski, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Marjorie N. Rekowski, please visit our tribute store.